 Corridors of Power

-There is more power than just political power, there’s the actual thing, without which our civilization, our lifestyle would disappear in no time.
-It’s the power that drives our lives, the energy that keeps our (external) lives going.
-Adrian took pictures of the corridors of that power, too, going to .
+There is more power than just political power.
+There’s the actual thing, without which, it is worthwhile to point out, most of what we take for granted – our civilization, our lifestyle – would disappear in no time.
+It’s not really a thing, we can’t or actually we better not touch it – it will shock, if not kill us.
+It’s the power that drives our lives, the energy that keeps our (external) lives going, in the form of electricity, for example.
+Adrian took pictures of the corridors of that power, too, going to nuclear power plants.
 Everything is very clean and functional – just as we had expected it to be.

 We wouldn’t want to see a gigantic mess in a nuclear power plant – just like we wouldn’t want to see a gigantic mess in the EU parliament.
 We like our power to be useful, we want it anonymous, and we like it to be clean – regardless of what kind of power we are actually dealing with.

 The same is also true for how we like the places where we buy things, our supermarkets and shopping centers, another source of power.
 Here, we really want to be and expect to be awed by what we see, even if at first glance, there is very little to be in awe of: The visual experience of the huge, industrial shelves filled with goods, portrayed by Adrian, is just repelling.
 But the experience of going to these places is overwhelming in more ways that just that one: We could – if we had the money – buy all that stuff.
 Just imagine: There is a place where anything you could think of you can buy.
 It’s not as if we had to imagine that, it’s a reality.
 We rarely think of it as power, but it is yet another form of power, a power that we think of as shared.
 It’s the power of our free markets that bring us anything we desire!

 Being able to participate in having power feels so good!